Indigenous student support

 - Bathurst campus: 3–7 February 2020

-Places are filling up fast, so register today.
+Places are filling up fast.

 Travel and accommodation will be provided and there are no associated costs for eligible New South Wales participants.